 Despite all this, many companies are still not properly incorporating security into their data management strategies.
 Even companies that believe they’re keeping customer data secure often overlook simple vulnerabilities that could become massive headaches if left unaddressed.
 If companies want to be serious about data security, it’s time they adjust their approach.

 Adequate data security requires better data management defense

 There are two main types of data management strategies: offensive and defensive.
 Offensive strategies are customer-centric activities, such as sales and marketing.
-They are built to increase revenue and satisfy customers.
+Satisfied customers and increased revenue are the goals of these two strategies.

 Defensive data management, on the other hand, focuses on security and regulation compliance.
 The broad goals of a defensive management strategy are to protect consumer information and prevent fraud.

 While defensive data management might not seem as glamorous — and its impact on the bottom line not always as straightforward — it’s equally essential to a company’s success.
 In 2017, for instance, the cost of fraud was a whopping $16.8 billion.

 Every time someone’s identity is stolen or personal data is leaked and used for malicious reasons, companies generally have to bear the cost.
 That’s why it’s so important to look at defensive data management as an equal and intertwining branch of offensive data management.
 Without a solid defensive strategy, you’re taking huge risks that might negate even the best offensive strategy.